 Direct Loan Exit Counseling

-Exit Counseling is required for all Direct Loan borrowers who enroll for less than 6credit hours per semester or leave UMFK for any reason.
+Exit Counseling is required for all Direct Loan borrowers who enroll for less than 6 credit hours per semester or leave UMFK for any reason.
 Exit Counseling will provide useful information regarding the repayment process, deferment, forbearance, and in-school deferment.
 The session is required even if the student plans to return to UMFK in the future, or transfers to another school.
 A “UMFK-Hold” will be placed on the student’s UMFK account until the student’s Exit obligation has been met.
 A “Hold” may prevent the student from acquiring an official academic grade transcript, receiving a diploma and registering for classes at UMFK, as well as other University of Maine campuses.
 Exit counseling can be completed online at: studentaid.gov.
 An FSA ID is required to login.

 Locate Your Federal Loan History

 The Federal Student Aid Information Center (1-800-4-FED-AID) is also available to assist you with loan questions.
-Contact them by email at: Studentaid@ed.gov or visit their web site at: www.studentaid.ed.gov.
+Contact them by email at: Studentaid@ed.gov or visit their website at: studentaid.gov.

-A Federal Direct Parent PLUS loan is a loan that allows a parent, with no adverse credit history, to borrow for the educational expenses of a dependent undergraduate student.
-To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA.
-Also, the parent must complete a Direct Parent PLUS loan UMFK Application, credit check, and a Direct Loan Master Promissory Note.
-Students whose parent is determined by the U.S. Department of Education to not be eligible to borrow a PLUS may be eligible for additional Direct Loan funds.
-More information and the application details are available on the UMFK website, or by contacting the Financial Aid Office.
+A Federal Direct Parent PLUS loan is a loan that allows a parent, with no adverse credit history, to borrow for the educational expenses of their dependent undergraduate student.
+To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA).
+Also, the parent must complete a Direct Parent PLUS loan UMFK Application, credit check, and a Direct Loan Master Promissory Note (MPN).
+A student whose parent is determined by the U.S. Department of Education to not be eligible to borrow a PLUS may be eligible for additional Unsubsidized Direct Loan funds.
+More information and the application details are available on the UMFK website or by contacting the Financial Aid Office.

 PLUS Loan Limits

 PLUS Loan borrowing limits vary with each student.
 The yearly limit is equal to the student’s cost of attendance minus any other financial aid.
-More information, including interest rates is available at www.studentloans.gov.
+More information, including interest rates is available at studentaid.gov.
 The repayment period for a Direct PLUS Loan begins at the time the PLUS loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
-The parent borrower may choose to have the repayment deferred, while the student for whom the parent borrowed is enrolled at least half-time and for an additional six months after the student no longer is enrolled at least half-time, however, it must be requested by the parent borrower.
+The parent borrower may choose to have the repayment deferred, while the student for whom the parent borrowed is enrolled at least half-time and for an additional six months after the student no longer is enrolled at least half-time, however, this must be requested by the parent borrower from the loan Servicer.
 Interest that accrues during these periods will be capitalized if not paid by the parent during the deferment.

-More information on this loan type and the loan application process is available from the campus web site at: www.umfk.edu/financialaid/loans and www.studentloans.gov.
+More information on this loan type and the loan application process is available from the campus website at: www.umfk.edu/financialaid/loans and studentaid.gov.

-Additional scholarship information and links to apply for scholarships are available from the campus web site at: www.umfk.edu/financialaid/scholarships.
+Note: Additional scholarship information, application forms and links are available from the website at: www.umfk.edu/financialaid.